naist-nlp/nice_gliTchers/README.md

 ```

 The LLM-based metric is avalilable as `nice_glitchers.metrics.LLMSent`.
-This only supports OpenAI models for now, and does not support HuggingFace models.
+This only supports OpenAI models for now.
 ```python
 from nice_glitchers.metrics import LLMSent import os